Yogendra Singh Yadav (PVC) Age, Wife, Family, Biography & More

 - He was a part of the Ghatak Platoon and was assigned to capture Tiger Hill on the night of 3/4 July 1999.

-- The platoon had to climb 1000 feet of a vertical, steep, snowbound and rocky section of Tiger Hill to reach the top.
+- The platoon had to climb 16,500 feet of a steep snowbound and rocky section of the mountain to reach on the peak of Tiger Hill.
 He volunteered to lead and fix the rope for his team.
 On seeing the team, the enemy opened extreme automatic grenade, rocket and artillery fire.
 The Commander and two of his colleagues died in the firing and the platoon was stalled.

 - He then crawled up to the enemy position in tranquillity, and in the process, he sustained multiple bullet injuries.
-He continued climbing in the forward direction towards the enemy positions, lobbed grenades, continued firing from his weapons and executed four enemy soldiers in a close combat.
-Despite multiple bullet injuries, he refused to be evacuated and continued.
+He continued climbing in the forward direction towards the enemy positions, lobbed grenades, continued firing from his weapons and executed four enemy soldiers in close combat.
+Despite multiple bullet injuries, he continued to battle until he could.
 Inspired by his valorous act, the platoon charged on the other positions with thunder and captured Tiger Hill Top.

 - The Param Vir Chakra was announced for him posthumously, but soon it was found that he was recovering in a hospital and there was another soldier with his namesake in the company who was martyred during Kargil war.

-- There are only three living recipients of the Param Vir Chakra Award: Yogendra Singh Yadav, Bana Singh and Sanjay Kumar.
+- There are only three living recipients of the Param Vir Chakra Award; Bana Singh, Sanjay Kumar, and Yogendra Singh Yadav himself.

-- Grenadier Yogender Singh Yadav became the example of the most evident valour, invincible gallantry, and determination under extreme adverse circumstances.
+- Grenadier Yogender Singh Yadav became the example of the most evident valour, invincible gallantry, and determination under extremely adverse circumstances.